 This pattern is a combination of two candlesticks that move in the opposite direction.
 The white candlestick completely absorbs the black one in case of the Bullish Engulfing.

 This pattern is based on the long shadow and big body of the candlestick, which we have discussed in the previous section.
 It is called the Hammer pattern.
 The bullish formation would mean the white hammer coming after the black candlestick.
 Usually the stop-loss orders are set below the minimum level (beyond the shadow).

 - The Harami pattern (reversal model), which I do not recommend my readers to use.

 This pattern consists of the white candlestick that doesn’t go beyond the limits of the black one.
 I should add that the shadow of the white candlestick cannot go beyond the limits of the previous candlestick body by rules.
-Moreover, the second candlestick should open with a gap with respect to the first one.
+Moreover, the second candlestick should open with a gap concerning the first one.

 The Harami cross is a version of the pattern with the second candlestick having the same opening and closing prices.

 I don’t recommend that you use this model for a couple of reasons.

 This model is too widely spread on the market and, I failed to find a clear correlation after performing tests.
 However, I hope you will still conduct your tests.
 I cannot explain the sense of the Harami pattern in the context of the interaction between the sellers and the buyers.

 Do you think you can?
 Then leave a comment!